 Head straight to the back of the Upper Lot through Springfield U.S.A. to reach the Universal Studio Tour.
 You should be able to hop on in less than ten minutes.
 Make sure to take a bathroom break beforehand!

-Restrictions and Access: Gate A and VIP lines offered.
+Restrictions and Access: Universal Express and VIP lines offered.
 The Bottom Line: The crown jewel and foundation of Universal Studios Hollywood, the world-famous Studio Tour allows you to visit the venerable backlot, front lot, and numerous other experiences, including Fast & Furious: Supercharged, Kong 360, and more!
 Wait Times: At this point on most days, the posted wait time will be in the neighborhood of 30 minutes.
 The line moves quickly and often the wait is less than advertised.

 #3 Super Silly Fun Land & Silly Swirly Fun Ride